Main Content

 • Molecular and Clinical Infection Biology

-Human Biology (Wahlpflichtmodul)
+Human Biology - elective module/Wahlpflichtmodul

-The course comprises a practical part (8 weeks) and a seminar (2 SWS)
+The course comprises a practical part (8 weeks) and a seminar (2 SWS).

 For further information on studying, please visit our German page.